Academic senate: United States

 A meeting of the Academic Senate at Georgia Southern University.

 In the United States of America the academic senate, also known as the faculty senate, is a governing body for a university made up of members of the faculty of the university.
 It was estimated in the 1980s that 60 to 80 per cent of university and college campuses in the US had some form of senate, and it is generally considered to be the standard form by which faculty participate in university governance.
 Most large American research universities have an academic senate, although Harvard University is one of the most prominent exceptions.

 The academic senate normally creates university academic policy that applies to the university.
 The policy created by the academic senate is restricted to and must be congruent with policy by the university system of which the university is a member institution, any accreditation bodies, state laws and regulations, federal laws and regulations, and changes derived from judicial decisions at the state and federal levels of the court systems.
-While a majority of universities and colleges have some form of an academic senate, the general perception is that the organization has more of a ceremonial role.
+While a majority of universities and colleges have some form of an academic senate, some claim that the organization has more of a ceremonial role.
 However some researchers have found a negative correlation between centralization of university administration and the presence of an academic senate indicating that an academic senate acts as an organizational force for the decentralization of a university in the area of academics.

 The Faculty Senate at Southeastern Louisiana University hears from University President John L. Crain about the Fiscal Year 2016 budget.

 The academic senate meets periodically with a published agenda.
 Meetings normally use Robert's Rules of Order.
 The senate will have a set of committees, both standing committees and ad hoc or working committees, which are assigned particular areas of responsibility for policy formation.

 James D. Kirylo (left), president of Southeastern Louisiana University's Faculty Senate, confers with Kevin L. Cope, president of the Louisiana State University Faculty Senate and president of the Association of Louisiana Faculty Senates, at a program in Hammond during 2015 concerning the budget for public higher education in Louisiana.

 The officers of the academic senate may include the president of the university and the provost of the university.
 Other officers are academic senate members who are elected to officer posts by the members of the senate.
 Deans of colleges as well as department chairs may be ex officio members of the academic senate.

 Motions, recommendations, or actions that are generated by the academic senate through discussion and which are passed by the body are never final and will normally be referred to the president of the university for final approval.
 Depending on the authorizing legislation or statutes and types of recommendations being made, boards of trustees, boards of regents or the equivalent may have to authorize senate recommendations.